JacekDuszenko/gebalang-compiler/README.md

 Compiler of a simple imperative programming language written in Python.

 ## Things to install
 TODO

 ## How to run
-`python kompilator INFILE OUTFILE`
+`python src/compiler.py INFILE OUTFILE`